whiskyechobravo/kerko/README.md

   boosted when a term appears in specific fields, e.g., DOI, ISBN, ISSN, title, author/contributor).
 * Facets: allow filtering by topic (Zotero tag), by resource type (Zotero item type), by publication year.
-Application may be configured to add facets based on collections and subcollections; in this case, any top-level collection can represent a facet, and each subcollection a value within the facet.
+An application may define facets modeled on collections and subcollections; in this case, any top-level collection can represent a facet, and each subcollection a value within the facet.
 Using Zotero's ability to assign any given item to multiple collections, a faceted classification scheme can be modeled (including hierarchies within facets).